redgeneLauren/HTMLcourse-sample/Content/EdittedBasicPageStructures.facts.md

 HTML is composed of elements that structure the webpage and define its content.

+1. Tags and Element

-Tags are element names enclosed in angle brackets `<>`.
+- Tags are element names enclosed in angle brackets `<>`.

-The opening tag `<>` starts an HTML element and the closing tag `</>` ends the HTML `element`.
+- The opening tag `<>` starts an HTML element and the closing tag `</>` ends the HTML `element`.

-Closing tag has a forward slash character `/` after the left angle bracket `<`.
+- The Closing tag has a forward slash character `/` after the left angle bracket `<`.

-An `element` is a unit of content in an HTML document formed by HTML tags and text or media it contains.
+- An `element` is a unit of content in an HTML document formed by HTML tags and text or media it contains.

-Contents are texts or other elements contained between the opening and closing tags of an HTML element.
+- Contents are texts or other elements contained between the opening and closing tags of an HTML element.

 Code:
 ```html